LukeGrahamLandry/franca/docs/debugging.md

 - SLOW_ARENA_CANARY
 - SLOW_LEAK_ARENAS

-## Losing the Dynamic Environment
+## Thread Locals

-Some important state is passed around as a hidden parameter in function calls.
+Some important state is stored in StaticTls.
 This includes the current operating system, temporary allocator, and panic hook.
-So when external code calls franca code, if you don't use one of the functions in `lib/context.fr` to reestablish a sane state, you can get into a confusing situation where you can't safely do any syscalls, allocate memory, or even panic so you'll just crash and burn pretty quickly.
-Similarly, when loading a dynamic library written in franca, there are static variables (mostly just `OS`) that won't have a chance to get initialized by franca_runtime_init.
+When external code calls franca code from a thread that didn't go through franca_runtime_init, you can get into a confusing situation where you can't safely do any syscalls, allocate memory, or even panic so you'll just crash and burn pretty quickly.

-Anything with multiple compilation units (static.o files, .frc files) can have the same problem if they try to create a new environment (which currently relies on restoring state from statics) for interacting with external code.
+I don't follow the extern-c/elf/whatever abi.
+Instead, callstacks are allocated a with certain alignment and the tls area placed at the left where it can be accessed by masking off the low bits of sp.
+This works even if the other language (or its libc) needs to control the FS/TPIDR_EL0/TP register for their own thread locals.
+As long as the franca side created the thread, or you swap to a stack with the correct arrangement (like franca_runtime_init does), you can call between languages safely.

 This feature is mainly used for:
 - running the frontend once and getting IR that dynamically chooses the right behaviour for the current operating system
 - comptime code inheriting state from the compiler
-- me not needing to implement thread locals
+- me not needing to implement the "normal" thread local abi

-all of which are things i like and don't want to get rid of, but I'm definitly considering moving to a less fragile (and more efficient) abi to enable them.

 These problems can be avoided, you just have to know they exist, and it's a bit tedious.
 As proof, the graphics programs on macos are a nest of franca callbacks handed out